Internet2/class-adv2023-k8/caseyd/azure/tf/provision-jupyterhub/README.md

 Update `variables.tf` with the k8s namespace, and JupyterHelm chart version.

+Copy `jupyterhub.auto.tfvars.example` to `jupyterhub.auto.tfvars` and customize as needed.

 Add custom configuration values to `jupyterhub-values.yaml`

 ## Deploy with Terraform